 Dolby has played a key role in the development of HDR for both commercial cinema and home theatre applications.
 From a home entertainment perspective, the company’s most important contribution has been the advanced form of HDR (High Dynamic Range), known as Dolby Vision.

 Dolby Vision has the potential to improve consumers’ viewing experience by constantly optimising the way their TVs deliver HDR pictures – just as the rival HDR10+ format does.
 It also gives content producers more control over how their HDR programming appears on TVs.
-And it's slowly coming to smartphones and tablets, too.
+And it's slowly coming to smartphones and tablets, too: it's supported on most iPhones now, including the iPhone 12 and iPhone 12 Pro.
+The iPhone 12 Pro can even film footage in Dolby Vision.

 It was originally widely assumed that Dolby Vision hardware (screens and Ultra HD Blu-ray players) needed to carry a dedicated chip.
 However, it is now possible to add Dolby Vision support via a firmware update to devices with sufficiently powerful processors.